ajclinto/memview/README.md

 Before you start, you'll need:
 * Qt4: libqt4-dev libqt4-opengl-dev
 * A GPU with OpenGL 3.0 support
+* Tested compilers are gcc 4.4 and 4.7

 Build the visualizer front end: